qicqock/qicqock.github.io/_pages/about.md

     <p>Incheon</p> -->

 news: true  # includes a list of news items
-projects: true # includes a list of projects
+my_information: true # includes my information
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---